CodeCommission/linklet/docs/zero-to-faas.md

 ## Prerequisites

-Make sure Node.JS v8.9.x is installed in your machine.
-If not, head to https://nodejs.org/en/ and download it and install it.
+Make sure NodeJS v8.9.x is installed in your machine.
+If not, head to [https://nodejs.org](https://nodejs.org) and download it and install it.

-To execute the commands described in this guide, launch your preferred Terminal.
-On Mac OS X, you can locate "Terminal.app" under "Applications" > "Utilities".

-To make sure Node.JS (which comes with `npm`) is properly installed, try running the command:
+To make sure NodeJS (which comes with `npm`) is properly installed, run the command:

 ```bash
 npm --version